thw73/inst/README.md

     If you have the supported hardware [^7], you can install oneAPI.<br>
     Here you find the information, how to install oneAPI [^4].

-    This documentation there is also a link, how to install the Client GPU driver for Ubuntu[^5] <br>
+    Here is also a documentation, how to install the Client GPU driver for Ubuntu[^5] <br>
     In addition to this documentation, here are the related openSUSE Leap 16 Packages: